John R. Lewis High School: Track and Field

 The track and field program at Lewis High School has a history of producing All-District, All-Region, All-State, and All-American athletes.
 In 2007, the team secured third place in the AAA Virginia State meet.

 Notable alumni include Terry Cobb (Class of 1966) and Sean Holston (Class of 2007), both of whom continued their track and field careers at the collegiate level.

 Basketball

 The girls' varsity basketball team achieved significant success during the 2007–2008 season, winning the Northern Region title.

 The boys' basketball program boasts alumnus SirValiant Brown, who, after graduating in 1999, played for George Washington University.
 During his freshman year, he averaged 24.6 points per game, ranking second in the nation.

-Softball

-The Lancers' softball team experienced a period of growth and success in the mid-2010s.
-In 2015, they were ranked as high as #6 in the All-Met rankings and qualified for regional tournaments four consecutive years from 2014 to 2017.

 Soccer

 In the 2023 season, the Lancers reached the Virginia Class 6 state championship game, finishing as state runners-up.
 This accomplishment was highlighted by the performance of midfielder Moad Ezzahir, who earned First-Team All-District and All-Region honors.
 Ezzahir went on to continue his soccer career at American University.